0800 048 7803 | law@astranti.com

 Step 2: Gain Work Experience

-This is similar to a solicitor’s training contract, but way more flexible.
-You can complete it while studying, meaning you start earning much sooner.
+You’re able to complete it while studying, so you can start earning much sooner.

 Step 3: Apply for CILEX Lawyer Status